 Maintaining a Safe and Secure Environment

 The University is committed to maintaining a safe and secure environment for both our staff and our animals.
-Visits by non-U-M individuals to any areas where animals may be present should be planned well in advance and approved by the University's Animal Security Coordination Group.
+Visits by non-U-M individuals to any areas where animals may be present should be planned well in advance and approved by the appropriate University entities.
 Visitors must be accompanied by a credentialed U-M employee at all times during the visit and should obey all safety requirements (goggles, gloves, lab coats, etc.), read and abide by all instructions on posted signage, and remain cognizant of important security considerations (no “tailgating” through doorways or propping doors).

 If you ever suspect that someone has gained improper access to any area where animals are present, or to the offices of faculty/staff involved in animal care and use, please contact U-M’s Division of Public Safety & Security at (734) 763-1131.